Anti-Inflammatory Diet Plan →

 two vegan mocha coconut macaroons one with a bite taken out of it

-Macaroons: Pronounced mac-uh-roon, coconut macaroons originated in Italy and come from the Italian word, “maccherone,” meaning paste.
-Traditionally, macaroons were made with almond flavor and were adapted as a Passover treat.
-As the dessert gained popularity and began to spread throughout the world, the coconut flavor was adopted and remains the most common flavor found today.
-When compared to macarons, coconut macaroons are larger, densier, and chewier.
+Pronounced mac-uh-roon, macaroons were traditionally made with almond flavor, but as the dessert gained popularity and began to spread throughout the world, the coconut flavor was adopted.
+Coconut macaroons are larger, densier, and chewier than macarons.
 Plus, they’re so much easier to make!

-Macarons: Pronounced mac-ah-ron, these cookies are believed to have been brought from Italy to France by Catherine di Medici when she married Henri II in the 1500s.
-It is thought that the original macaron was something similar to an Italian pignoli.
-Known for their vibrant colors that indicate their flavor, macarons consist of two meringue-based cookies used to sandwich a sweet filling of jam or fruit curd, chocolate ganache, or buttercream.
+Pronounced mac-ah-ron, known for their vibrant colors that indicate their flavor, macarons consist of two meringue-based cookies used to sandwich a sweet filling of jam or fruit curd, chocolate ganache, or buttercream.
 As a result, their texture is much lighter than macaroons, and they have a chewy consistency similar to cake.

 Simple Ingredients You’ll Need